Teresa van Lieshout: Political career

 Van Lieshout contested Swan as an independent in the 2004 Australian federal election, receiving 1.4%.
 She was a candidate for Pauline Hanson's One Nation in the 2005 Western Australian state election.
 Contesting the multi-member South Metropolitan Region, she and her fellow candidate Neil Gilmour received 1.2% of the vote.

-She contested the 2006 Victoria Park state by-election as an independent, coming last place with 0.27%.
+Van Lieshout contested the 2006 Victoria Park state by-election as an independent, coming last place with 0.27%.
 In March 2013, van Lieshout ran as an independent in the Western Australia state election for the district of Willagee.
 She received 1.8% of the vote.
 On 20 June 2013, van Lieshout was endorsed by Clive Palmer's United Australia Party to contest Fremantle in the federal election, having turned down offers by the Australian Democrats and Katter's Australian Party.
 The party rescinded its endorsement two weeks later.
 Van Lieshout initially claimed this was done by party executives without Palmer's knowledge and refused to accept the decision, however he would later label her an opportunist.
 In response, van Lieshout accused Palmer of promoting human trafficking with his policies on asylum seekers.
 She would go on to contest the seat for the white nationalist Australian Protectionist Party, receiving 0.24% of the vote.

 In April 2014, she contested the 2014 Australian Senate special election in Western Australia.
 Later in October, she ran in the 2014 Vasse state by-election, raising attention by posing in a bikini in a campaign ad.
 She placed last with 1.4% of the vote.
 In 2015, she contested the 2015 Canning by-election.
 She launched her campaign with a dance video.
 She received 0.64% of the vote.
 In the 2016 Australian federal election, she ran for the senate in New South Wales alongside Colin Bennett.
 Together they received 0.09%.

 She contested the 2018 Batman by-election as an independent, receiving 1.5% of the vote.
+After she did not receive an invitation to a candidates' forum discussing climate change, Van Lieshout picketed the event with her mouth taped shut.
 In 2019, she contested Cooper in the 2019 Australian federal election.
 During the campaign, she was captured on video berating two Nigerian men in the street, telling them to get out of her country and claiming that foreigners are being brought to Australia to murder Australian-born citizens.
 Despite the video, she denied being racist and claimed that the men had verbally abused her beforehand.
 She placed last and received 1.7% of the vote.

 Van Lieshout has attempted to launch two political parties of her own, the West Australian Party (not to be confused with the earlier Western Australian Party or the later Western Australia Party), and the Voter Rights Party.
 Van Lieshout's attempt to register the Voter Rights Party was rejected by the Electoral Commission in 2018.